 - 1. Remove the cover for hardwire AC wiring. - 2.
 Insert the AC input and output wiring through the AC output cable clamps to protect the wires from the metal edge of the hole. - 3.
-Connect the AC wiring with the provided wire nuts. - 4.
-Check that the AC input wiring is connected correctly.
-Red is AC hot and gray is AC neutral. - 5.
-Check that the AC output wiring is connected correctly.
-Black is AC hot, white is AC neutral, and green is ground.
-Use minimum 12 AWG when connecting to the inverter/charger input and output.
+Connect the AC wiring to the provided internal terminal blocks.
+Check that the AC input wiring is connected to the AC input terminal blocks and the AC output wiring is connected to the AC output terminal blocks.
+The 12LPC15 should use 14 AWG minimum for the AC output.
+The AC terminal block will accept 14-8 AWG wire. - 4.
+Torque the AC terminal blocks to 10 lbf·in. - 5.
+Connect the hot wires to the black terminal, the neutral to the white terminal, and the ground to the green terminal.